lionjhs98/exclamation-mark-shows-satisfaction/README.md

 After Hyunsoo and Zichen observed and analyzed the dataset.
 They have cleaned and extracted only the data they need to test their idea, "Does the usage of exclamation mark ! in the review and description give the recipes higer rating?"

-They decided to compare the distribution between `ratings` with exclamation mark in the `review` & `description` columns and `ratings` without exclamation mark in the `review` & `description`columns, they would know if the existence of exclamation mark has influence on the recipe's `ratings`.
+We decided to compare the distribution between `ratings` with exclamation mark in the `review` & `description` columns and `ratings` without exclamation mark in the `review` & `description`columns, they would know if the existence of exclamation mark has influence on the recipe's `ratings`.

 Since, they want to compare the distribution of two groups from same data set, they decided to use permutations test.